-As per Australian and Victorian Department of Health advice, the Northern Health Vaccination Hub will continue to provide both Pfizer and AstraZeneca vaccines to people over 50 years.
-Patients who are aged 50 years and over and are booked to receive their first dose of AstraZeneca are encouraged to have their dose as planned as the benefits of vaccination in this group have been assessed to far outweigh the risks.
+As per Australian and Victorian Department of Health advice, the Northern Health Vaccination Hub will continue to provide AstraZeneca vaccines to people over 60 years of age.
+Patients who are aged 60 years and over and are booked to receive their first dose of AstraZeneca are encouraged to have their dose as planned as the benefits of vaccination in this group have been assessed to far outweigh the risks.

-The Pfizer vaccine will be offered to staff and patients who have identified risks factors who are under 50 years.
-However the availability of the Pfizer vaccine is dependent on deliveries and as such a wait list will be required to be established.
+The Pfizer vaccine will be offered to patients who are under 60 years.
+However the availability of the Pfizer vaccine is dependent on deliveries and as such a wait list may be required per delivery schedule.

 The second dose for Pfizer should be administered 21-42 days after first dose.